fieldtrip/website/workshop/cuttingeegx/squids_vs_opms.md

 ```

 We start by removing trials that have higher variance than 8e-25 Tesla-squared, then assess the channels.
 Removing trials also reduces channel variance, so no need to reject any channels.

+{% include image src="/assets/img/workshop/cuttingeegx/cuttingeegx_ft_rejectvisual.png" width="500" %}

 We then calculate the ERFs:

 ```
 %% Computing ERFs